 Mid-April to mid-May: contact the Italian embassy/consulate to receive a Letter of Academic Eligibility and Suitability (Dichiarazione di Valoro in Loco (DV)).

-Deadline for applications may vary according to each institution, so always check with the institution you are interested in and try to apply as early as possible.
+Deadline for applications may vary according to each institution, so always check with the university you are interested in and try to apply as early as possible.

 8. Final steps after receiving your acceptance letter